ethanmick/ethanmick.com/README.md

 This is a really simple project that show the usage of Next.js with TypeScript.

+## Setup

+1. new server
+2. setup postgres
+3. add schema
+4. install nginx
+5. how are we running this?
+6. DOCKER??

 ## How to use it?

 ### Using `create-next-app`